 Apple Cider Donuts

-We are lucky to leave semi-near to some apple orchards that we visit every fall.
+We are lucky to leave near some apple orchards that we visit every fall.
 One of our options is near Sacramento, CA in an area known as Apple Hill.
-There are lots of orchards there and each fall you can go there for lots of apples and apple goodies like pies, syrups, cider, and these delicious donuts that my husband is obsessed with.
+There are lots of orchards there and each fall you can go there for apple picking and apple goodies like pies, syrups, cider, and these delicious donuts with the cinnamon sugar mixture that the whole family is obsessed with.

 Donuts are actually pretty easy to make.
 It's a simple dough that needs a little refrigeration time since it's so soft, then it's just a few minutes on each side in some hot oil and voila - homemade apple cider donuts, fresh and ready for eating!